What does a Data Engineer do every day? How is it different from Software Engineering?

 Adding a new table means:

-• Sometimes, creating a new connector in Azure Data Factory.
+• Sometimes, it required creating a new connector in Azure Data Factory.

-• Adding or updating the source configuration in our orchestrator.
+• Adding or updating the source configuration in the orchestrator.

 • Adding the tables, and sometimes joins to existing tables, in the SQL projects.